AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ## How to use Edge Delivery {#edge-use}

-To understand how to build, publish and launch a website by using Edge delivery see:
+To understand how to build, publish and launch a website by using Edge Delivery see:

 * Build (link TBD)
 * Publish (link TBD)